About Zeke

 To watch the book trailer for The Wild Man & Wild Mountain Tribe, see video below.

-A Kind Word about The Wild Mountain & Wild Mountain Tribe:
+A Kind Word about The Wild Man book:

 “This message could change the world!
 I say that because after spending my life serving the world’s most vulnerable populations, I’ve observed that most pain and suffering can be laid at the feet of men.
 If they would just step up to be faithful husbands, loving fathers, and dedicated providers, most of this world’s hurts could be eradicated.
 Our ever-shifting cultural definitions of masculinity muddle what it means to be and act like a man, to the point where men can feel they are losing the liberty, and even the instinct, to be themselves—the masculine human beings God created them to be.
 Zeke offers that being a ‘real man’ is an inside-out issue—it’s not based on appearances, or even performance; it can’t always be seen or measured.
 It involves what’s going on inside a man’s heart, evidenced by his striving to reflect the character and example of Christ.
 A man never stands so tall as when he stoops to serve others.”